peterkuma/ccbrowse/README.md

 pip3 install ccbrowse
 ```

-Optionally, use `--user` to install in the user's home directory
+Make sure that the directory `$HOME/.local/bin` is in the PATH environmental
-and make sure that `~/.local/bin` is in the PATH environmental variable.
+variable.

 ## Setup